Oliver Sain: Biography

-He was born in Dundee, Mississippi, United States, and was the grandson of Dan Sane, the guitarist in Frank Stokes' Memphis blues act the Beale Street Sheiks.
-(The spelling discrepancy was the result of a birth certificate error).
+He was born in Dundee, Mississippi, the grandson of Dan Sane, the guitarist in Frank Stokes' Memphis blues act the Beale Street Sheiks.
+(The spelling discrepancy was the result of a birth certificate error.)
 He played trumpet and drums as a child.
 In 1949, he moved to Greenville, Mississippi, to join his stepfather, pianist Willie Love, as a drummer in a band fronted by Sonny Boy Williamson, soon leaving to join Howlin’ Wolf where he acted as a drummer intermittently for the following decade.
 After returning from the United States Army draft, serving in the Korean War, he returned to Greenville, and took up the saxophone to rejoin Love in Little Milton's backing band.

 Sain moved to Chicago in 1955, sometimes sitting in with Howlin' Wolf's band and becoming acquainted with the owners of Chess Records.
 In 1959, he was invited by Little Milton to join him for club engagements in East St Louis, and over time became Little Milton's musical director, as well as performing occasionally with Ike Turner's Kings of Rhythm.
 He recruited Fontella Bass as the Little Milton band's keyboard player, only later discovering her singing talents.

 After a few years, Sain left Little Milton's band and installed Fontella Bass and Bobby McClure as co-lead singers in his Oliver Sain Soul Revue.
 The band made its first recordings in 1964, and the following year Sain wrote and produced Bass and McClure's number 5 R&B chart hit, "Don't Mess Up a Good Thing" recorded at the Chess studios in Chicago and released on the subsidiary Checker label.
 The song was later covered by Gregg Allman of the Allman Brothers Band, on his solo album Laid Back.
 After Bass left Sain's band for a solo career, she was replaced by Barbara Carr, who continued to sing with Sain until 1972.